Evrey/SHC_AIV/README.md

 ![Screenshot of the new Rat's castle](./img/rat.png)

-The Rat now actually builds a proper castle, which is inspired by Norman Keeps.
-The Rat tends to enclose his granary and armoury within his extended keep, securing their contents better than the rest of his castle.
-In crusader mode skirmishes, the Rat puts countless archers on the towers, making him somewhat well-defended.
-Oh, and his economy is a bit stronger, allowing the Rat to spam more attacks.
+The Rat now actually builds a proper castle, which is inspired by Norman Keeps and high medieval gatehouses with flanking towers.
+Usually, the Rat encloses his granary and armoury within the castle walls, perhaps even very few weapon makers.
+The new Rat also builds some gardens or statues to boost what pitiful "army" he has.

-As an easter egg, allied AI lords sometimes dig a moat to further improve the Rat's defences.
+What you see here is the Rat's smallest castle, which encloses nothing but the keep.

 ### The Snake

 ![Screenshot of the new Snake's castle](./img/snake.png)

-The Snake still keeps the idea of having curvy walls.
-He uses the great round towers to connect more wall sections to the innermost castle wall and even makes use of tower ballistæ.
-His new castles are also more space-efficient, allowing the Snake to fit into tighter map sections or even right next to a neighbour without any issues.
+Did you like vanilla Snake #3, the snake-and-"S"-shaped castle?
+Well, that's his architectural style for all of his castles now.
+Curvy snake walls.
+To enhance the curvyness, the new Snake uses round towers only, making him the only european lord to use round towers.

-As an hommage to this stupid self-imprisoning, the Snake is the only drawbridge-using AI lord who does not also build a drawbridge-less backup gatehouse.
+As an easter egg, one of his castles is a rather... edge-y... rectangle-ish... thing using square-shaped towers.

 ### The Pig